 1/4 teaspoon of salt

 1. In a large bowl cream together the sugar with the egg yolks, next add unsalted butter (cubed at room temperature).

-5. Using your hands knead the dough gently with your fingertips
+4. Using your hands knead the dough gently with your fingertips.

-6. Wrap the ball of dough with plastic wrap and refrigerate for at least 30 minutes, otherwise you can use it the next day.
+5. Wrap the ball of dough with plastic wrap and refrigerate for at least 30 minutes, otherwise you can use it the next day.

-8. Take the excess of the pastry into a rope and place it around the edges of the tart pan pressing down to make an edge
+7. Next take the excess of the pastry and roll into a rope.
+Place it around the edges of the tart pan pressing down to make an edge.

-9. With a fork poke holes at the bottom of the pan, and place parchment with some beans or pie weights on top
+8. With a fork poke holes at the bottom of the pan, and place parchment with some beans or pie weights on top.

-10. Bake at 375 Degrees for about 10 to 15 minutes Note: If you need more time keep an eye on it in increments of 3 minutes until the dough is baked
+9. Bake at 375 Degrees for about 10 to 15 minutes Note: If you need more time keep an eye on it in increments of 3 minutes until the dough is baked.

 What you will need for the Custard